• Skip to secondary menu

 Wisdom teeth begin to form between the ages of 17 and 25.
 Adults typically have four wisdom teeth, but the number can vary slightly from person to person.

-Dentists often see patients that have wisdom teeth that cause them immense pain.
+Dentists often see patients who have wisdom teeth that cause them immense pain.

 This occurs when the teeth develop as they often start to grow in the wrong direction.
 This will cause immense pain and will result in an extraction being needed.

-Other patients may not have issues with their wisdom teeth, or they may have slight pain only seen when brushing or eating certain foods.
+Other patients may not have issues with their wisdom teeth or have slight pain only seen when brushing or eating certain foods.

 Brushing Your Teeth After Extraction